The generalized second law in Euclidean Schwarzschild black hole: The distributional zeta-function method

 and

-Performing all the Gaussian integrations we can rescast our quenched free energy, Eq. (\ref{eq:feq}), in a enlightening form
+Performing all the Gaussian integrations we can rescast our quenched Gibbs free energy, Eq. (\ref{eq:feq}), in an enlightening form

-One should notice that the first determinant is a usual one, expected in the analyses of a scalar field on a Riemaniann manifold.
-The regularity and self-adjointness of such a operator follows from the regularity of the Laplace-Beltrami operator.
-However, the second determinant is a more complex situation.
-Such a operator is a Schr\"{o}dinger operator on a Riemaniann manifold.
-Some care must be taken in the analyses of such an operator.
+Notice that the first determinant is a usual one.
+Its structure is expected in the analyses of scalar fields on a Riemannian manifold.
+The regularity and self-adjointness of such an operator follows from the regularity of the Laplace-Beltrami operator.
+However, the second determinant describes a more complex situation.
+Such an operator is a Schr\"{o}dinger operator on a Riemannian manifold.

-The self-adjointness of the Schr\"{o}dinger operator on a Riemaniann manifold in a Hilbert space alongside with its spectral properties must be determined.
-For the $(-\Delta)$ in $L^{2}(\mathbb{R}^{d})$, the Fourier transform establishes self-adjointness on a domain ${\cal{D}}(-\Delta)=H^{2}(\mathbb{R}^{d})$, the Sobolev space.
-If the Schr\"{o}dinger operator is not proven to be essentially self-adjoint, there may be an infinite set of self-adjoint extensions.
+The self-adjointness of the Schr\"{o}dinger operator on a Riemannian manifold in a Hilbert space alongside with its spectral properties must be determined.
+For the $(-\Delta)$ in $L^{2}(\mathbb{R}^{d})$, the Fourier transform establishes self-adjointness on a domain ${\cal{D}}(-\Delta)=H^{2}(\mathbb{R}^{d})$, which corresponds to the Sobolev space.
+If the Schr\"{o}dinger operator is not proven to be essentially self-adjoint, there may be an infinite set of self-adjoint extensions, and find the physical/correct one is a hard task \cite{zbMATH03389535,bams/1183538232, https://doi.org/10.1112/S0024609302001248,Diyab_Reddy_2022}.

-For singular potentials, where one can not define the action of it on compactly supported smooth functions, since applying the differential operator to such functions results in functions outside $L^{2}$ \cite{zbMATH03389535,bams/1183538232, https://doi.org/10.1112/S0024609302001248,Diyab_Reddy_2022}.
-Which condition does the potential must satisfies to ensure that the Schr\"{o}dinger operator is essentially self-adjoint?
+Which condition must the potential satisfy to ensure that the Schr\"odinger operator is essentially self-adjoint?
 An important result was obtained by Oleikin \cite{zbMATH00687507}.
 This author proved that in the absence of local singularities in the potential, the Schr\"{o}dinger operator in a Riemannian manifold is essential self-adjoint.
-This result may be used to define the contribution to the generalized entropy of the matter fields in a Schwarzschild black hole.
 Note that $V(x_{2})$ is a real-valued function which is locally summable in $L^{2}$ and globally semi-bounded, i.e., $V(x_{2})\geq -C$ for $x_{2} \in {\cal{M}}_{s}^{d}$, with a constant $C \in \mathbb{R}$.
 Therefore we have a self-adjoint operator in the Hilbert space $L^{2}({\cal{M}}^{d}_{s})=L^{2}({\cal{M}}_{s}^{d},d\mu)$.

-In the next section we define the generalized entropy density with the contribution of internal degrees of freedom acting over external matter fields.
-The key point is that for non-compact Riemannian manifold, the spectrum of the generalized Schr\"{o}dinger operators is continuous.
-In the case of a discrete spectrum, with a countably set of eigenvalues, we are able to define a spectral entropy.
-Using the result of this section, Eq.(\ref{eq:finalfeq}), to express the generalized entropy density as the ratio between two functional determinants.